KankakeeCommunityCollege/kcc-development-environment/setup_nvm.md

 v12.13.0
 ```

+## Upgrading Nodejs Versions

-Since the `gulp-cli` is dependent upon Nodejs, it is bound to the version it was installed with.
-This can be demonstrated using the following commands in terminal:
+**Since the `gulp-cli` is dependent upon Nodejs, it is bound to the version it was installed with.** This can be demonstrated using the following commands in terminal:

 ```bash
 nvm use 8.9.4